hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 36**

 - B. Revert the source code change, and rerun the deployment pipeline.
-61%
-- Explanation
-  If a change negatively affects your key performance indicator, it's best to revert the source code change to a known good state and rerun the deployment pipeline.
-This ensures that your infrastructure is restored to a stable state while you investigate and fix the issue.
-Reverting the change and redeploying the code will allow your instance groups to continue functioning with the previous stable version, minimizing the impact on your application and users.
+61%/tartar

 <hr />

 **Question 37**

 - C. A single Organization with Folders for each department.
 100%
-- Explanation
-  To control IAM policies for different departments independently but centrally, you should create a single organization and use folders to organize the policies for each department.
-This approach allows you to centralize the management of IAM policies for all departments within a single organization, while also allowing you to set up different policies for each department as needed.

 <hr />

 **Question 38**

-- B. Digitally sign all of your JAR files and redeploy your application
+- B. Digitally sign all of your JAR files and redeploy your application 92%, tartar
-- Explanation
-  The most likely cause of the error is that one of the JAR files in your application has been tampered with or is corrupt.
-The SHA1 digest error indicates that the JAR file's signature does not match the expected value, which could be due to tampering or corruption.

-  To fix the issue, you should try uploading missing JAR files and redeploying your application.
-If the issue persists, you may need to digitally sign all of your JAR files and redeploy your application to ensure that the signatures are valid.
-You should not try to recompile the Cloaked

 <hr />

 **Question 39**

 - C. Use public key infrastructure (PKI) to encrypt the message client side using the originating user's private key.
+76%

 - [AdityaG]Using PKI to encrypt messages using the originating user's private key provides end-to-end encryption, which means only the intended recipient can decrypt the message.
 This option also ensures that the message's authenticity is protected.
 If a malicious user changes the sender's name, the recipient will not be able to decrypt the message since it was not encrypted using the correct private key.
 This option is a strong method for securing chat messages.